Monte Erice

 Monte Erice (ancient Greek: Mount Eryx) is an isolated mountain on the western coast of Sicily, overlooking the Tyrrhenian Sea.
 It rises to 751 m (2,461 ft), with the historic centre of Erice at its summit and the lower slopes occupied by its modern and rural settlements, as well as by parts of Trapani and Valderice.

 History

+Prehistory

+Archaeological investigations have identified several prehistoric cave sites on and around Monte Erice, including Grotta del Maltese, Grotta di San Francesco, Grotta Emiliana, Grotta Polifemo, and Grotta Martogna.
+These sites preserve evidence of human occupation during the Upper Paleolithic (Epigravettian period).

+Excavations at Grotta del Maltese have yielded lithic industries and faunal remains, along with a radiocarbon date of approximately 9300 BP (c.
+8000 BC calibrated), indicating activity at the end of the Pleistocene and the beginning of the Holocene.

+Faunal and malacological evidence indicates that prehistoric inhabitants exploited both terrestrial and marine resources, including large mammals such as deer and coastal shellfish, suggesting connections between upland and coastal environments.

+Historical names

 The mountain has borne different names throughout its history, reflecting the cultures that ruled Sicily.
 It has long been a place of religious devotion, from the sanctuary of Venus in antiquity to Islamic and Christian traditions in later centuries.